Coastal Wetland and Seagrass Accounting

 Carbon stock accounting

-Mangroves and coastal wetlands store carbon in multiple pools requiring separate accounting[28].
-The following table summarizes the principal carbon pools, their measurement methods, typical ranges, and accounting treatment:
+Mangroves and coastal wetlands store carbon in five pools requiring separate accounting[24]:

 | Carbon Pool | Measurement Method | Typical Range | Accounting Treatment |